rgeyer/arbiter/docs/source/userguide.rst

 Configuration
 -------------

-Arbiter utilizes a structured JSON document consisting of blocks and directives for all processors.
+arbiter utilizes a structured JSON document consisting of blocks and directives for all processors.
 Directives are key-value pairs, while blocks are collections of directives or other data, represented as JSON objects.
 There are four block definitions, of which two are required: *sources* (required), *outputs* (required),